-The Open University is incorporated by Royal Charter (RC 000391), an exempt relation to its secondary activity of credit broking.
+The Open University is incorporated by Royal Charter (RC 000391), an exempt charity in England and Wales and a charity registered in Scotland (SC 038302).
+The relation to its secondary activity of credit broking.

 Open University is authorised and regulated by the Financial Conduct Authority in